All Episodes

 Well, thank you very much.

-While it sounds terrible, I think it really is a great opportunity for this nation, especially conservatives.
+Look, what Obama's trying to do with amnesty by granting legalization to an amnesty to 5 million illegals, while it sounds terrible, I think it really is a great opportunity for this nation, especially conservatives.

-What we can do is this, as soon as he announces this, we'll let's say go ahead and do it.
+As soon as he announces this, we'll let's say go ahead and do it.

 And we'll make sure that all of these illegals know that in two years and two months, we will reverse this amnesty and they will become illegals again.

-No, that's never gonna happen.
+No, that's never going to happen.

-I don't want to I you can't hear me because of our phone system.
+He can't hear me because of our phone system.

 I'm not being rude.